mircealungu/mircea/essays/bitcoin-and-trust.md

 # Bitcoin - a Reminder of the Importance of Trust

-The Danes tell about themselves that they do not have natural resources, but they have another resource that is very valuable and which explains part of their success: trust.
-I never understood this until i had to rent a car in Greece
+The Danes tell about themselves that they do not have natural resources, but they have another resource that is very valuable and which explains part of their success: *trust*.
+I never understood this until i had to rent a car in Greece.

-, sometimes in 2018 I think.
-We went in the rental place where a very friendly man welcomed us, and quickly asked us whether we wanted coffee.
-We accepted to some milk-based coffee and he quickly summoned a colleague and asked him to bring us coffee.
-However, it was quite surprising to see that the employee, instead of going in the kitchen for the coffee, went out in the street, and bought coffee from a cafe down the street.
-Came back with large lattes for everybody.
-Little did we know that large lattes were important: indeed, the process of renting that car was absolutely kafkaesque and took probably more than one hour filling and signing a dozen forms but me and the render himself.
-I think then I realized a little bit the importance of trust: in a culture where you can trust people, you can rent a car in 15 minutes; in a culture where trust is low, you have to spend hours and fill a hundred forms to do the same thing.
+Sometimes in 2018 I think, with friends we went to a rental place.
+A very friendly man welcomed us, and quickly asked us whether we wanted coffee.
+We accepted to some espresso-based drinks and he quickly summoned a colleague and sent him for coffee.
+To our surprise, however, the colleague, instead of going in the kitchen for the coffee, went out in the street.
+After about 5 minutes he came back with large coffees that he had bought from a cafe down the street.
+Little did we know that large drinks were important: indeed, the process of renting that car was absolutely *kafka-esque*: it took probably more than one hour  and required filling and signing a dozen forms, both by me and the lender himself.

+I think then I realized a little bit the importance of trust: in a culture where you can trust people, you can rent a car in 10 minutes; in a culture where trust is low, you have to spend hours and fill a dozen forms to do the same thing.

 But this little anecdote is nothing compared to living reminder of the importance of trust that Bitcoin represents.